Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 ### User involvement during registration

-Token registration can involve one of two levels of asserting the user presence:
+Token registration can involve one of two levels of asserting the user presence.

 - UP (userPresence): the registration ceremony ensures that a person is present at the token while registering the device (e.g. human tissue needs to touch a physical security key while the registration transaction executes).
 - UV (userVerification): the security token registers a unique property of the user during the registration ceremony, such that it is asserted that only the exact same person can interact with the token in the future (e.g. by registering a fingerprint or facial recognition)

-Note: during authentication transactions, an EAP-FIDO server can request one of three levels of asserting user presence:
+During authentication transactions, an EAP-FIDO server can request one of three levels of asserting user presence.
 - Silent (interaction with a human is not required)
 - UP (physical interaction with a person is required)
 - UV (physical interaction with the registered user is required).

 An authentication transaction can not request a higher level than was set at registration time; i.e. a token registered in UP mode can not transact in UV mode.